sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

   - Step 3: Automatation via AWS Lambda

     - Download the <a href="https://github.com/sanchitdilipjain/aws-elemental-mediaconvert/blob/main/job_template.json">MediaConvert Job Template</a> from this link

-      **Note:** Update Queue and Role in the json.
-This Role should be same the IAMRoleForMediaConvert which we deloyed via Cloudformation stack under Prerequisite section

     - Download the <a href="https://github.com/sanchitdilipjain/aws-elemental-mediaconvert/blob/main/MediConvert-Lambda.py">Lambda code for MediaConvert Job</a> from this link